 The Crime Awareness and Campus Security Act of 1990 is legislation that "requires all institutions to annually publish and distribute a security report containing campus security policies and procedures as well as campus crime statistics."
-Please see the Student Handbook for the full report.
+Please see the www.hartsem.edu/current-students/campus-safety/ for the full report.